 2009: In an article entitled “The Good, the Bad, the Bible,” Lisa Miller examines The Good Book by David Plotz, “a naïf wandering in a strange land full of eccentric people and incomprehensible rules.”

-2010: Today is the day the New Israeli Foundation for Cinema &; V has set as the dealine for submitting scripts based on the stories of Sholom Aleichem that could be used for television productions.
+2010: Today is the day the New Israeli Foundation for Cinema & TV has set as the deadline for submitting scripts based on the stories of Sholom Aleichem that could be used for television productions.
 The selected scripts will be eligible for special funding supplied by the foundation.

 2010: The Tulane University Jewish Studies Program under the direction of Dr. Brian Horowitz is scheduled to present to present a program entitled “Obama and Israel,” featuring Mitchell Bard of the American Israeli Cooperative Enterprise